-This full-fare advertising rule protects airline consumers
+This full-fare advertising rule protects airline consumers — airlines hate it

 Many travelers do not know how important the full-fare advertising rule is to passengers.
-This rule basically mandates that all airline price advertising must include the airfare plus all mandatory taxes and fees.
+This rule mandates that all airline price advertising must include airfare plus all mandatory taxes and fees.
 This means that passengers can purchase an airline ticket for the advertised price.

-Of course, we say.
-Otherwise, it would be false advertising.
+Clearly, advertising a partial price is false advertising.
 However, rules and regulations do make a big difference in terms of what is acceptable as “truth in advertising” and what is considered misleading and deceptive.

 What the deconstructed advertised airfare never told travelers looking to purchase tickets to London was the following:

-- No one could purchase one half of a round-trip ticket.
+- No one could purchase one-half of a round-trip ticket.
 The basis for the advertised price was never sold.
 Round-trip tickets were always sold as a complete flight.

 - The airfare did not include fuel surcharges.

 - US airport taxes and fees were not included in the ticket price.

 - The airfare did not include British airport taxes and fees.